misaakidis/cmdmine/README.md

 The default priority to use for new tasks.
 Must be ones of the keys (words on the LEFT of ':') in `priorities`.

+### statuses

+The possible statuses that an issue can take on.

+### closed-status

+The ID of your equivalent of the "closed" status.

 ### assignee-me